peterxie/Crank/README.md

 Make sure you have Python [installed properly](http://install.python-guide.org).

 $ git clone https://github.com/peterxie/Crank.git

 $ pipenv install

 $ python manage.py migrate

 $ python manage.py collectstatic

 $ python manage.py runserver

+## Running on Google Cloud

+Log onto Google Cloud using UNI@columbia.edu

+Open Console and go to Compute Engine for Project Crank

+Under "Remote Access" click on SSH.
+This opens up shell to the VM instance.

+Clone github.
+The rest of the steps are the same as running locally except one.

+To run on google cloud for public access
+$ python manage.py runserver 0:8000